 Special Skills

 Copywriters have the unique skills required to write engaging copy.
-Writing effective copy requires talent as well as knowledge.
+Writing compelling copy requires talent as well as knowledge.

-Chances are you don’t have the time to give yourself a crash course in writing the type of copy that you need.
+Chances are, you don’t have the time to give yourself a crash course in writing the type of copy you need.
 Even if you do, practice makes perfect.
-Professional copywriters have the experience to give you a copy that you need to grow your business.
+Professional copywriters have the experience to give you the copy you need to grow your business.

 Creating a Brand

 Your brand is the most valuable part of your business.
-It’s your reputation in the business world, and it is instantly recognizable if you do it right.
-Building a brand also helps to build customer loyalty, and it makes your product or service more memorable.
+It’s your reputation in the business world, and if you do it right, it will be instantly recognisable.
+Building a brand also helps to build customer loyalty and makes your product or service more memorable.

 It’s a misconception that copywriting is just about writing copy.
 Copywriters can help you create your brand as well.
 First, they can help you identify the specific personality for your brand.